Yaswanthamasa/Atm/README.md

 i)Balance enquiry
 ii)withdraw amount
 iii)deposit amount
-iv)Mini Statement
+iv)Mini Statement                                                                                                                                                                    v) Transfer amount
-v)Exit
+vi)Exit
 I used the ArrayList for the customers transaction data and i used the admin class for Atm cash limit.
 In the withdraw option i defined the denominations of notes
+Note that the OTP will come after entering the mobile number,in withdraw and deposit option Type ok if OTP is recieved